 What are the factors that impact what users see on SERPs?

-A user’s location will impact the results they see, particularly when they make a local query such as “great Japanese restaurants near me.”
+A user’s location will impact the SERPs they see, particularly when they make a local query such as “great Japanese restaurants near me.”

-With this location factor in mind, you should be focusing on:
+With this location factor in mind, to increase your opportunity at valuable SERPs, you should be focusing on: